 As a team member for you from afar I want to share this non-negotiable that I am finding true still in my life.

-I just finished reading a book which I was recommended, Sacred Search by Gary Thomas.
+I highly recommend this book, Sacred Search by Gary Thomas.
 This is the nugget I want to share.
 It comes from the chapter entitled, “Are You Strong Enough to be My (Wo)Man?”
 By the way, this book is full of nuggets.

 Finally, by “humble” spirituality I mean, does your Christian understand he or she is not perfect and needs to grow?
 Does that person resent it when you notice his or her anger, lust, selfishness, or does he or she recognize that while God is working on them, there is always room for more growth?
 If people don’t understand God’s grace, they will never be empowered to rise above an ineffective perfectionism that leads to legalism and denial.
 You will be married to someone who spends all of his or her energy covering up and making excuses instead of repenting and changing.
 Worse, you’ll be married to someone who doesn’t even think he or she needs to change (which means, by extension that your spouse will think you’re the one who is always wrong).

 Let me say a word to the women here: at least 90 percent of the change in my marriage has come through God convicting me in prayer and Bible study.
 Less than 10 percent has come about from my wife confronting me or talking to me.
 I study marriage for a living.
 I’ve written over half a dozen marriage-related books (some with others) and speak on marriage twenty weekends a year.
 I try really hard to understand marriage and to serve my wife.